cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 > ~~~
 > {: .language-cpp}
 >
-> It will tell wich configuration will use.
+> It will tell which configuration will use.
 So, the macro will run with the Ntupple in `files[useFile]` and results will be stored in `directoriesToSave[useFile]`.
 >
 > Three firsts files are not used in this execise.
 {: .solution}